mmcloughlin/arrival-oopsla25-artifact/README.md

 Verification with Authoritative ISA Semantics in an Industrial WebAssembly Compiler".

-Arrival is an instruction-selection verifier for the Cranelift production Wasm compiler.
-Our work verifies nearly all AArch64 instruction-selection rules reachable from Wasm core.
+Arrival is an instruction-selection verifier for the Cranelift production WebAssembly (Wasm) compiler.
+Our work verifies nearly all of the AArch64 instruction-selection rules reachable from Wasm core.
 Furthermore, Arrival reduces the developer effort
 required: 60% of all specifications benefit from our automation, thereby requiring 2.6X fewer hand-written specifications than prior approaches.
 Arrival finds new bugs in Cranelift's instruction selection, and it is viable for